 - A cold water supply.
-The water pressure must be between 20 and 120 p.s.i. on models without a water filter and between 40 and 120 p.s.i. on models with a water filter.

-- · Power drill.

-- 1/2" or adjustable wrench.

-- Straight- and Phillipsblade screwdriver

-If your existing copper water line has a flared fitting at the end, you will need an adapter (available at plumbing supply stores) to connect the water line to the refrigerator OR you can cut off the flared fitting with a tube cutter and then use a compression fitting.

-Shutoff valve to connect to the cold water line.
-The shutoff valve should have a water inlet with a minimum inside diameter of 5/32" at the point of connection to the
+The water pressure must be between 20 and 120 PSI or 0.137 and 0.82 MPa on models without a water filter and between 40 and 120 PSI or 0.275 and 0.82 MPa on models with a water filter. - · Power drill. - 1/2" or adjustable wrench. - Straight- and Phillipsblade screwdriver - Two 1/4" outer diameter compression nuts and 2 ferrules (sleeves) to connect the copper tubing to the shutoff valve and the refrigerator water valve. - If your existing copper water line has a flared fitting at the end, you will need an adapter (available at plumbing supply stores) to connect the water line to the refrigerator OR you can cut off the flared fitting with a tube cutterand then use a - Shut off valve to connect to the cold water line.
+The shutoff valve should have a water inlet with a minimum inside diameter of 5/32" at the point of connection to the compression fitting.